Diocese of Honolulu: 1941 to 1961

 Pope Pius XII in 1941 suppressed the Vicariate Apostolic of the Hawaiian Islands, replacing it with the Diocese of Honolulu.
 He appointed James Joseph Sweeney of San Francisco as the first bishop of Honolulu.
 The diocese established the Saint Stephen Diocesan Seminary in Kalihi Valley in 1946.

+The Marianists established St. Louis Junior College in Honolulu in 1955.
+Today it is Chaminade University of Honolulu.In 1958, Our Lady of Good Counsel was erected in Pearl City, the first parish there.In 1959, Hawaii was admitted as a state.

+1961 to 1982

 Motivated by the reforms of the Second Vatican Council in the early 1960s, Sweeney renovated the Cathedral Basilica of Our Lady of Peace in keeping with the newly promulgated Constitution on the Sacred Liturgy.
 Soon all the parishes offered mass primarily in the vernacular in place of Latin and altars were built facing the congregation instead of the sanctuary wall.
 Other languages were incorporated into the mass, including the Hawaiian language.
 Sweeney also invited the Marist Fathers and Brothers to staff several parishes on Oahu and Kauai.
-In 1959, Hawaii was admitted as a state.
 Sweeney died in 1968.

-In 1954, Auxiliary Bishop John Scanlan of Honolulu became the second bishop of Honolulu.
+In 1968, Auxiliary Bishop John Scanlan of Honolulu became the second bishop of Honolulu.
 Scanlan invited the Society of Jesus, the Christian Brothers of Ireland, the Religious of the Virgin Mary, and the Dominican Sisters of Iloilo to enter the diocese.
 The Jesuits primarily ministered to the students of the University of Hawaii at Mānoa.
-Five Marianist priests established St. Louis Junior College in Honolulu in 1955; today it is Chaminade University of Honolulu.
 Scanlan retired in 1981.

 1982 to 2005

 The next bishop of Honolulu was Auxiliary Bishop Joseph Ferrario of Honolulu, who took office in 1982.
-Ferrario revamped major diocesan offices and appointed pastors to parishes that were supportive of his vision of implementing the Second Vatican Council.
-Ferrario's harshest critics were the conservative followers of the Archbishop Marcel Lefebvre's Society of Saint Pius X. Ferrario, through his judicial vicar, Joseph Bukoski, issued a canonical decree of excommunication to six individuals in that group in 1991.
+His harshest critics were the conservative followers of the Archbishop Marcel Lefebvre's Society of Saint Pius X. Ferrario, through his judicial vicar, Joseph Bukoski, issued a canonical decree of excommunication to six individuals in that group in 1991.
 Cardinal Joseph Ratzinger, prefect of the Congregation for the Doctrine of the Faith, reversed the excommunications.
 Ferrario retired in 1993.

 In 1994, Auxiliary Bishop Francis DiLorenzo from the Diocese of Scranton was made the fourth bishop of Honolulu.
 He served in Honolulu until his appointed as bishop of the Diocese of Richmond in 2004.